-2. Easily controllable: You want the blender to be able to blitz a thick soup.
-Too fast, and if you're doing delicate jobs like making mayonnaise, the mixture will curdle.
-So sensible speeds and easy-to-reach speed controls.
+2. Easily controllable: you want the blender to be able to blitz a thick soup.
+Too fast, and if you’re doing delicate jobs like making mayonnaise, the mixture will curdle.
+So, sensible speeds and easy-to-reach speed controls are a must.

-3. Cleaning: A model that cleaned quickly and didn’t have too many nooks or crannies for food to linger making it unhygienic.
+3. Cleaning: a model that cleaned quickly and didn’t have too many nooks or crannies for food to linger in, making it unhygienic.

-Do you have any recommendations for top hand blenders?
-Leave us a comment below...
+Do you have any hand blender recommendations?
+Leave us a comment below…